-With our web-based, enterprise-class, scientific intelligence solutions, BioFortis empowers your researchers to easily gain scientific insights using a collaborative environment that delivers a holistic view of multiple, large and disparate data sources. below is a list of common Frequently Asked Questions (FAQs).
-If we have not listed your question, please do check out our Resources section where we have Whitepapers, Application notes and presentations on a variety of topics in biobanking, translational research, clinical study and biomarker-based discovery.
+With our web-based, enterprise-class, scientific intelligence solutions, BioFortis empowers your researchers to easily gain scientific insights using a collaborative environment that delivers a holistic view of multiple, large and disparate data sources.
+Below is a list of common FAQ.
+If we have not listed your question, please do check out our Resources section where we have white papers, application notes and presentations on a variety of topics in biobanking, translational research, clinical study and biomarker-based discovery.

 How is Labmatrix different from traditional LIMS software?

-Laboratory Information Management Systems are in widespread use, particularly within the pharmaceutical industry as well as high throughputs labs and core facilities.
+Laboratory Information Management Systems (LIMS) are in widespread use, particularly within the pharmaceutical industry as well as high throughputs labs and core facilities.
 These systems typically manage raw data resulting from a workflow as samples or materials are processed and tested.
 Labmatrix is different in that it more clearly belongs to the class of Research Information Management Systems (RIMS) which aggregate post-processing, statistically-valid, “clean data” from any type of assay or technology platform.
 This is a necessary, but often overlooked, step before analyses of combined datasets can ensue.
-Furthermore most LIMS are at their core, sample centric, Labmatrix was designed for translational data management which involves linking in data beyond the specimen, such as clinical and molecular data about subjects/patients which poses challenges for traditional LIMS software.
+Furthermore, while most LIMS are fundamentally sample centric, Labmatrix was designed for translational data management.
+This involves linking in data beyond the specimen, such as clinical and molecular data about subjects/patients, which poses challenges for traditional LIMS software.

 Why choose Labmatrix over Microsoft Access or Excel?

-Labmatrix enables data to be accessible over the internet, in real time, 24/7 with user access control and commercial-grade security features such as a full audit trail that are not possible with Access and Excel.
+Labmatrix enables data to be accessible over the internet, in real time, 24/7 with user access control and commercial-grade security features such as a full audit trail that are not possible with Access or Excel.
 Traditionally, clinical and research data have resided in separate databases because of the limitation of such systems.
 In Labmatrix, however, the integration of clinical, genetic and molecular assay or experimental data is possible due to this level of security.
-Labmatrix is the only application of its kind to have passed HHS-mandated Certification and Accreditation (C&A) at the National Human Genome Research Institute, which ensures that data is protected, secure, backed up and audited at all times.
+Labmatrix is the only application of its kind to have passed Health and Human Services (HHS)-mandated Certification and Accreditation at the National Human Genome Research Institute (NHGRI).
+This ensures that data are protected, secure, backed up and audited at all times.

 How does Labmatrix cope with the demands of the collaborative research ecosystem?

-Multi-site studies or operations require access to data regardless of where it resides.
-Data can be accessed in Labmatrix in real time by all collaborative sites, wherever their physical location, via encrypted internet access, but limited by any permissions or restrictions set for user accounts via Labmatrix fine-grained Access Control model.
-Access control is an integral part of Labmatrix and enables the creation of user groups with access permissions or restrictions to any Labmatrix study, module, action and to the ability to view and manipulate Protected Health Information to facilitate HIPAA compliance.
-For example, a particular collaborator may have access to only the data they submit, the study subjects or samples from their site, or can be read-only in one study, but full access to another.
-We work closely with all our clients to ensure that access control is set appropriately for each user in a multi-site study or operation.
+Multi-site studies or operations require access to data regardless of where they reside.
+Data can be accessed in Labmatrix in real-time by all collaborative sites, wherever their physical location, via encrypted internet access, but limited by any permissions or restrictions set for user accounts via Labmatrix’s fine-grained Access Control model.
+Access control, an integral part of Labmatrix, enables the creation of user groups with access permissions or restrictions as well as the ability to view and manipulate Protected Health Information (PHI) according to HIPAA compliance.
+For example, a particular collaborator may have access to only the data they submit and the study subjects or samples from their site.
+Data can be read-only in one study, but fully accessible in another.
+We work closely with all our customers to ensure that access control is set appropriately for each user in a multi-site study or operation.

 Why Buy rather than Build?